 JR: We all have that experience of, “I wanna exist.
 I wanna, like a display that I’m right here that I’m present.”

 Anderson Cooper: Graffitiing changed into saying, “I am here.”
 “I am a person.”

 JR: Exactly, “I’m right here.
 I exist.”

-His foray into images started out, he says, through the accident.
+His foray into images started, he says, through the accident.